katshaze/project0/README.md

 * Winner of each game displayed on screen (inc. with animations)
 * Wins tallied (until a screen refresh)
 * Reset button plus click anywhere reset function each time a game ends
-* Choice of playing two player or against the computer (easy) (the two versions are separate web pages with a button linking them)
+* Choice of playing two player or against the (unskilled) computer

 ## Problematic bits
 * Winning combinations are a bit hardcoded; not very efficient for scaling into a larger board.